 What Is Dropshipping?

-The third-party or supplier can be a manufacturer, wholesaler, or even another retailer.
+Dropshippers create partnerships with selected suppliers and handle all associated fees and communication.
+The supplier can be a third-party manufacturer, wholesaler, or retailer.

 How Does Dropshipping Work?